grpc-ecosystem/grpc-health-probe/README.md

       status: SERVING
       ```

 ## Exit codes

-It is not recommended to rely on specific exit statuses other than zero versus
+It is not recommended to rely on specific exit statuses.
+Any failure will be
-non-zero.
+a non-zero exit code.

 | Exit Code | Description |
 |:-----------:|-------------|